 - the location of contact

-- the amount and strength of chemical used
+- the amount and strength of the chemical used

 - whether the chemical was a gas, liquid, or solid

-For example, if the chemical was alkaline and you swallowed it, it will cause burns on the inside of your stomach.
+For example, if you swallow an alkaline chemical, it will cause burns on the inside of your stomach.
 This may produce different symptoms than a chemical burn on your skin.

-In general, however, the common symptoms associated with chemical burns include:
+In general, the common symptoms associated with chemical burns include:

 - blackened or dead skin, which is mainly seen in chemical burns from acid